jreidell/ResumeApi/README.md

 # ResumeApi - from Reidell.net
-A demo application of an async repository pattern, aspnet core, web api, angular resume viewer and database schema

-This project is an example of some technologies and development/design patterns that I have used as part of  my particular skill set.
+A demo application of an async repository pattern, aspnet core, RESTful web api that provides access to a MSSQL database schema representation of a Resume.
+The User Interface applications used to view this data view the RESTful web api are implemented using angular, react, android, iPhone and UWP.
+All of these UIs can be used to view thedata via different "resume viewers".
+These are represented as a series of pages, components, fragments, modules, models and markup languages in various flavors of applications.

 This is a Web API implementation of an entity based resume model.
 This is based on my personal resume and is not intended to be a standard be-all/end-all implementation of a resume, just a playground to demostrate my capabilities and an opportunity to use real